Approved: March 24, 2017

 8.2 Access by Client or Client’s Authorized Representative

-A member is responsible for ensuring that access to a person’s personal or personal health information is provided to an individual and/or his/her authorized representative unless prohibited by law or the member is otherwise permitted to refuse access.
+Members are responsible for ensuring that access to an individuals’ personal or personal health information is provided to the individual and/or their authorized representative unless prohibited by law or the member is otherwise permitted to refuse access.

 Practical Application: In some settings, decisions concerning access to information may be made by others in the organization, for example, records personnel.
 In such situations, members must determine who the health information custodian under the relevant privacy legislation is and who is responsible for obtaining such consent and entitled to make such decisions.

 Practical Application: Standard 10.8 requires that when reasonable and appropriate, raw data from standardized psychological tests and other test data must, upon request and with proper authorization, be released to clients and others.
 Only the publisher of a test may provide authorization for a member to share proprietary test materials, including copyrighted test forms.
 Members are therefore advised to seek such permission before copying or distributing any copyrighted materials.
 When permission is not granted by a test publisher to copy a form containing test scores, members may report raw test data by transferring the information to a document which is not protected by copyright, for example, a blank page.
 See Standard 10.8 for additional information regarding protection of test security.

 Members must make best efforts to ensure that their records are complete and accessible; this applies whether the record is kept in a single file or in several files and whether the record is housed in one location or at several locations.